How to Fix a Door That Won’t Close

-4) Allow the filled area to cure for at least 20 minutes.
-Here's the cool part–the epoxy putty is made from a RESIN and HARDENER, making it the perfect moldable putty for filling large holes and broken corners.
-Surfaces may be sanded, drilled, stained or painted after application.
+Allow the filled area to cure for at least 20 minutes.
+Here's the cool part–the epoxy putty is made from a RESIN and HARDENER and it can be sanded, drilled, stained or painted.
 And the epoxy putty surface is even harder than wood!
-So you drive new screws into it after you make the repair and the surface is even stronger than the original wood was!
+So you drive new screws into it after you make the repair and the surface is even stronger than the original wood was.

 - Reposition the strike plate.

 After the epoxy putty cures, go ahead and position the strike plate and screw it in.
 We like to put lipstick or lipgloss on the edge of the door catch and then close the door so that it makes a mark to let you know exactly where to place the strike plate.

 That's it!
 Fixing a door that won't close can be easy if you know what to look for and how to fix it.
 Whether it's an alignment issue or a problem with the latch or hinge, you can usually fix it yourself.
 And if not, don't hesitate to call for professional help.
 With a little bit of effort, you can have your doors working like new again!

 Wondering how I approach transforming rooms and spaces in our home?
 Check out Designer in a Binder®.